Is ice damage covered by homeowners insurance?

 Hail can do serious damage to roofs and windows.
-Most homeowners insurance policies include dwelling coverage, which may help protect your home against specific perils, including hail and other ice-related losses.
+Most homeowners insurance policies include dwelling coverage, which may help cover specific perils, including hail and other ice-related losses.
+It helps pay to repair covered damage, up to the limits specified in your policy.

 If hail damages a building on your property that's not your home, such as a shed or unattached garage, it may be covered by other structures coverage, which is a component of some homeowners insurance policies.